-We are actively hiring and looking to hire multiple lateral and entry level officers before the end of 2018.
+We are actively hiring and looking to hire multiple lateral officers before the end of 2018.
+Due to staffing needs, entry-level hiring is currently on hold.

 If you have employment related questions regarding the department, please contact our department recruiter Officer Masters at (206)-433-1834 or by email at email@example.com.
 More information about the Department is available on our Twitter, Facebook and Instagram accounts @TukwilaPD